10 Minute Lemon Garlic Sauteed Bok Choy Recipe

 Here’s another idea, try swapping fresh garlic for roasted garlic!
 Roasted garlic is one of the best things you can make in your oven.
 Here’s how we roast garlic as well as lots of ways to use it: Jump to the Roasted Garlic Recipe!

-YOU MAY ALSO LIKE: Quick and easy sauteed green beans with butter and fresh ginger.
+Quick and easy sauteed green beans with butter and fresh ginger.
 Jump to the Ginger Butter Sauteed Green Beans Recipe.

 10 Minute Lemon Garlic Sauteed Bok Choy Recipe